Swanson-Hysell-Group/Grenville_seminar/README.md

-# Fall 2021 Group Meeting and Seminar on the Grenvillian Orogeny and the Midcontinent Rift
+# Fall 2021 Seminar on the Grenvillian Orogeny and the Midcontinent Rift

 Mondays from 12:00 to 1:30 pm in McCone 401